jxxcarlson/blockParser/README.md

   as an argument or argument list to the block.
 In this case, the argument list is empty.
 The remaining lines in the block constitute the *body* of the block.
-One can configure SM so that leading space before the signal string is significant, e.g., defines a "level."
+One can configure things so that leading space before the signal string is significant, e.g., defines a "level."
   This is accomplished in the implementation of the `classify` function described below.